Cosmic inflation: Reheating

 Inflation is a period of supercooled expansion, when the temperature drops by a factor of 100,000 or so.
 (The exact drop is model-dependent, but in the first models it was typically from ×10^27 K down to ×10^22 K.) This relatively low temperature is maintained during the inflationary phase.
-When inflation ends the temperature returns to the pre-inflationary temperature; this is called reheating or thermalization because the large potential energy of the inflaton field decays into particles and fills the Universe with Standard Model particles, including electromagnetic radiation, starting the radiation dominated phase of the Universe.
-Because the nature of the inflation is not known, this process is still poorly understood, although it is believed to take place through a parametric resonance.
+When inflation ends, the temperature returns to the pre-inflationary temperature; this is called reheating or thermalization because the large potential energy of the inflaton field decays into particles and fills the Universe with Standard Model particles, including electromagnetic radiation, starting the radiation dominated phase of the Universe.
+Because the nature of the inflaton field is not known, this process is still poorly understood, although it is believed to take place through a parametric resonance.